Skip to main content

 While not peptides themselves, vasopressin receptor antagonists, or “vaptans,” are a class of drugs that directly address fluid retention by blocking the action of vasopressin, the antidiuretic hormone (ADH).
 Vasopressin instructs the kidneys to reabsorb water.

-In conditions like or the syndrome of inappropriate antidiuretic hormone secretion (SIADH), vasopressin levels are abnormally high, leading to water retention and low sodium levels (hyponatremia).
+In conditions like heart failure or the syndrome of inappropriate antidiuretic hormone secretion (SIADH), vasopressin levels are abnormally high, leading to water retention and low sodium levels (hyponatremia).
 Vaptans block the V2 receptor in the kidneys, promoting the excretion of solute-free water, a process known as aquaresis.

 This directly reduces fluid volume without significantly affecting sodium and potassium excretion.
 They are a powerful clinical tool for managing hypervolemic and euvolemic hyponatremia, representing a direct pharmacological approach to counteracting one of the key hormonal drivers of fluid overload.